-Assistant Professor of Philosophy
+Associate Professor of Philosophy

 Previously, I held postdoctoral research fellowships at the Department of Applied Mathematics and Theoretical Physics, University of Cambridge and the Quantum Group at the Oxford University Comlab.
 Before that, I read for a PhD in History and Philosophy of Science at Trinity College, Cambridge.